harveytriana/BlazorServerML/README.md

 - Publication

 The detail of each of these steps is part of the general theory of ML.
 In particular, the third step, *Channeling behavior and algorithms*,  is what the data scientist does, and it is here that expertise and analytical skills make a difference, and make ML an art.
 The other points are certainly routine.
 We take into account that the training sequence can be repeated until the validation exceeds a qualitative threshold or, in other words, is acceptable.

-> As a detail, in the pipeline I included the text column `OceanProximity`,  something that some examples about the problem presented here, which I have seen do not include.
-In transformations, there are several models to transform information from text to numbers.

 To maintain order, organize the code for ML in a folder named ML.